 An Advisory Committee, consisting of medical professionals, educators, coaches, emergency service representatives and parents, guides each Chapter.
 These committees help the Chapter Director and Coordinator, as well as other volunteers, build community relations, set priorities and develop strategic plans.
 The Chapter Director and Coordinator manage the daily work of the chapter and liaise with Parachute regularly.
 Read more about what a Chapter is.

 Designated Safe Communities:

-Sixty-seven communities in Canada have been designated as Safe Communities, with more communities seeking this designation every year.
+Sixty-eight communities in Canada have been designated as Safe Communities, with more communities seeking this designation every year.
 Linked to an international movement begun in 1989, Canadian Safe Communities believe that a safe life is a basic right.
 A designation is a public affirmation of, and testament to, a community’s aspiration to create a safer life for all its citizens.

 Find out more about designated Canadian Safe Communities:

 To find out more about becoming a designated Safe Community, please read the Parachute Safe Communities Program Designation Guidelines.